 Allergies are the sixth leading cause of chronic illness in the US, affecting more than 50 million Americans each year.
 So no, it’s not your imagination that the drugstore gets a lot more crowded when the seasons change.
 The typical symptoms: itchy eyes, congested sinuses, and headaches.
 Sexy, right?

 The first action many take is running to the doctor or pharmacy for antihistamines, decongestants, steroid nasal sprays, and eye drops to relieve the suffering.
 Some end up dependent on taking these medications for months, which may have questionable side effects.
-There are natural alternatives you can try before resorting to strong pharmaceuticals.
+There are natural remedies for allergies you can try before resorting to strong pharmaceuticals.

 Types of seasonal allergies